mayrapena1324/bees_data/README.md

 # Investigating Bee Data

 This is a Data project I completed on Data Camp as part of a competition.
-The data, image and promt was provided by DataCamp.
+The data, image, and promt were provided by DataCamp.
 However, the method for solving the prompt was completely self-guided.

 ## Skills I utilized during this project: